JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7933 days**.

-And here is a just a random fact -  **The average Hostess Twinkie is 68 percent air as measured by volume according to university researchers**.
+And here is a just a random fact -  **St. Louis, Missouri was the first U.S. city to host the summer Olympics in 1904**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)